-Introduction: In the 1930's a great profusion of hard-toread, multicolored fanzines were produced by the hectograph prosage of years and exposure to exygen in the air, are rare collector's items.
+Introduction: In the 1930's a great profusion of hard-toread, multicolored fanzines were produced by the hectograph procass; some of these fanzines, perhaps a little faded by the passage of years and exposure to oxygen in the air, are rare collector's items.
 As the years passed through the '40's and 50's the hectograph process fell into disrepute and was replaced by the less colorful but more controllable mimeograph process.
-In late mimeograph process for the photo off-sat method, usually requiring the actual printing by a commercial publisher.
+In late years, fans with the financial capability have discarded the mimeograph process for the photo off-set method, usually requiring the actual capability nave discarded ing the actual capability nave discarded in the photo off-set method, usually requiring the actual capability nave discarded in the photo off-set method, usually requiring the actual capability nave discarded in the photo off-set method, usually require ing the actual printing by a commercial publisher.

-Hewever, the hectograph process has not vanished from the fanzine scene completely.
-Many personalzines and aparines, or even some genzines of small circulation, are still done by the hectograph transfer method even if machines have become available.
-Mae Strelkov has produced some hectograph zines remarkable for their flowing, subtle artwork; and she has used the most primitive and ancient form of the process which will be described later.
+However, the hectograph process has not vanished from the fanzine scene completely.
+Many personalzines and apazines, or even some genzines of small circulation, are still done by the hectograph transfer method even if machines have become available.
+Mae Strelkov has produced some hectograph zines remarkable for their flowing, subtle artwork; and she has used the most primitive and the itive and ancient form of the process which will be described later.
 Even when her TINKS turned into TONKS with mimeographed text, Mae still used the hecto process for artwork.
 Michael T. Shoemaker hectographs OXYTOCIC and Ned Brooks does the same with his IT COMES IN THE MAIL, though both use machines.
 I, myself, have a machine in addition to the simple gelatin film which I occasionally use for some pages or decoration in TITLE.

 The Basic Process: A powerful dye, the first aniline or coal-tar dye, was first created synthetically by an 18-year old, William H. Perkin, in his mother's kitchen sink.
 The country, England; the year, 1856.
 The original gunk was black, and the cast-off from an experiment to make quinine which failed.
 However, young Perkin was impressed with the intensity of the color and started fooling around with the stuff chemically until he had created "mauve", a purple color.
 This dye was easily soluble in water and stuck to organic materials in a variety of colors after the basic substance had been modified with other chemicals.
 Thus, there are red, blue, and green, in addition to black and purple.
-The purple seems to be the most intense in the ability to transfer to paper.
+The purple seems to be the most intense in the ability machines.
+In the old way, the master is placed face down in the gelatin/water/glycarine surface where a lot of the ink or 'carbon' from the master is transferred.
+Each blank sheet of paper positioned and gently rubbed to make good contact with the gel will be printed by another transfer.
+In the machines the blank sheets are individually moistened as they go through and make contact with the master fastened to the drum.